Impact on sexuality

 Many women are able to have sexual intercourse after treatment.
 Others may have to explore new ways to enjoy sex, but remember that for most people, sex is more than just intercourse.
 It involves feelings of intimacy, as well as being able to give and receive pleasure and love.

 - Give yourself time to get used to any physical changes.
 Let your partner know if you don’t feel like having sex, or if you find penetration uncomfortable.

 - Talk to your doctor about ways to manage side effects that change your sex life.
-This may include using vaginal dilators and vaginal creams.
+This may include using vaginal dilators and creams.

 - Extra lubrication may make intercourse more comfortable.
 Choose a water-based or silicone-based gel without perfumes or colouring.

 - Talk about your feelings with your sexual partner or doctor, or ask for a referral to a sexual therapist or psychologist.